3.2: Protein Purification

 This cycle repeats until the desired sequence has been synthesized.
 At the end of the synthesis, the crude peptide is cleaved from the solid support while simultaneously removing all protecting groups using a reagent strong acid like trifluoroacetic acid.
 The crude peptide can be precipitated from a non-polar solvent like diethyl ether to remove organic soluble by-products and then purified using reversed-phase HPLC.
 The purification process, especially of longer peptides, can be challenging because small amounts of several byproducts, which are very similar to the product, must be removed.
 For this reason, so-called continuous chromatography processes such as MCSGP are increasingly being used in commercial settings to maximize the yield without sacrificing purity levels.

-Reaction yields limit SPPS, and typically peptides and proteins in the range of 70 amino acids are pushing the limits of synthetic accessibility.
-Synthetic difficulty is also sequence-dependent; typically aggregation-prone sequences such as amyloids are difficult to make.
-Longer lengths can be accessed by using ligation approaches such as native chemical ligation, where two shorter fully deprotected synthetic peptides can be joined together in solution.
+Reaction yields limit SPPS, and typically, peptides and proteins with 70 amino acids or more push the limits of synthetic accessibility.
+Synthetic difficulty is also sequence-dependent; aggregation-prone sequences, such as amyloids, are typically difficult to make.
+Longer lengths can be accessed by using ligation approaches, such as native chemical ligation, where two shorter, fully deprotected synthetic peptides can be joined together in solution.

-Increasingly, proteins made in cells can be engineered through manipulation of the protein's gene to contain a molecular tag, which can either be a small peptide or a protein, for which antibodies are commercially available.
-The tag is expressed at either the N- or C-terminal end of the target so as to not interfere with the folding of the expressed target protein.
-Examples of peptide tags include the His (sequence HHHHHH), FLAG (sequence DYKDDDDK) and HA (YPYDVPDYA) tags.
-The HA tags derives from the influenza hemagglutinin protein.
-A small protein such as the green Fluorescent Protein - GFP) can also be used as a tag.
-The resulting fusion protein of GFP connected to the target protein can also allow the target protein to be localized and followed by confocal fluorescence microscopy within cell.
+Cell proteins can be increasingly engineered by manipulating their gene to contain a molecular tag, either a small peptide or a protein for which antibodies are commercially available.
+The tag is expressed at either the target's N- or C-terminal end to not interfere with the folding of the expressed target protein.
+Examples of peptide tags include the His (sequence HHHHHH), FLAG (sequence DYKDDDDK), and HA (YPYDVPDYA) tags.
+The HA tags derive from the influenza hemagglutinin protein.
+A small protein, such as the green Fluorescent Protein - GFP), can also be used as a tag.
+The resulting fusion protein of GFP connected to the target protein can also allow the target protein to be localized and followed by confocal fluorescence microscopy within the cell.
 Chromatography resins with covalently attached antibodies to the His, FLAG, HA peptide tags, and GFP are commercially available as affinity chromatography resins as shown in the right-hand side of Figure \(\PageIndex{9}\): below.

 The structure of the Ni2+-NTA complex attached to a bead and imidazoles (on a His6 tag) are shown in Figure \(\PageIndex{10}\) below.

 Figure \(\PageIndex{11}\): iCn3D model of the Ni2+-NTA complex.
-To see the Ni2+ in spacefill, following these commands in the iCn3D window.
+To see the Ni2+ in spacefill, follow these commands in the iCn3D window.
 Click the = menu icon and then:

-In the absence of a His6 tag, two water molecules occupy adjacent axial and equatorial positions (shown interacting with imidazole rings of His in the images above) in the generally octahedral complex.
-One ring C in the iCn3D models show a carbon with an unfilled valence.
-The bead it covalently attached at that carbon.
+Without a His6 tag, two water molecules occupy adjacent axial and equatorial positions (shown interacting with imidazole rings of His in the images above) in the generally octahedral complex.
+One ring C in the iCn3D models shows a carbon with an unfilled valence.
+The bead is covalently attached to that carbon.

-The His tag, which is probably the most widely used, binds strongly to divalent metal ions such as nickel and cobalt.
+The His tag, probably the most widely used, binds strongly to divalent metal ions such as nickel and cobalt.
 The protein can be passed through a column containing Ni-nitrilotriacetic.
 All untagged proteins pass through the column.
 The protein can be eluted with imidazole, which competes with the imidazole side chain on the His tag for binding to the column, or by a decrease in pH (typically to 4.5), which decreases the affinity of the tag for the resin.
-While this procedure is generally used for the purification of recombinant proteins with an engineered affinity tag (such as a 6xHis tag), it can also be used for natural proteins with an inherent affinity for divalent cations.
+While this procedure is generally used to purify recombinant proteins with an engineered affinity tag (such as a 6xHis tag), it can also be used for natural proteins with an inherent affinity for divalent cations.

 Hydrophobic Interaction Chromatography (HIC)

-The column matrix, shown in blue has a hydrophobic ligand covalently attached.
-In high salt conditions, proteins will bind to the matrix with differing affinity, with more hydrophobic proteins (shown in yellow) binding more tightly than more hydrophilic proteins (shown in green) When the salt concentration is decreased, proteins that are more hydrophilic will be released first, followed more hydrophobic proteins.
+The column matrix, shown in blue, has a hydrophobic ligand covalently attached.
+In high salt conditions, proteins will bind to the matrix with differing affinity, with more hydrophobic proteins (shown in yellow) binding more tightly than more hydrophilic proteins (shown in green) When the salt concentration is decreased, more hydrophilic proteins will be released first, followed more hydrophobic proteins.

 High Performance Liquid Chromatography (HPLC) and Fast Protein Liquid Chromatography (FPLC)

-High performance liquid chromatography or high pressure liquid chromatography (HPLC) is a form of chromatography applying high pressure to drive the solutes through the column faster than using gravity-forced flow of solvent through the column.
-The packing beads are small and very closely packed which allows less diffusion and greatly increased resolution.
+High-performance liquid chromatography or high-pressure liquid chromatography (HPLC) applies high pressure to drive the solutes through the column faster than the gravity-forced flow of solvent.
+The small and close-packed packing beads allow greatly increased resolution.
 Because of the close packing of the small beads, no flow would occur with an external pump.
 The most common form of HPLC is "reversed phase" HPLC, where the column packing material is hydrophobic.
 The proteins are eluted by a gradient of water and increasing amounts of an organic solvent, such as acetonitrile.
 The proteins elute according to their hydrophobicity.
-After purification by HPLC, the protein is in a solution that only contains volatile compounds, and can easily be lyophilized (freeze-dried).
+After purification by HPLC, the protein is in a solution that only contains volatile compounds and can easily be lyophilized (freeze-dried).
 HPLC purification frequently results in the denaturation of the purified proteins and is thus not applicable to proteins that do not spontaneously refold.

-Due to the drawbacks of HPLC, an alternative technique using lower pressure was developed and is called Fast protein liquid chromatography (FPLC).
+Due to the drawbacks of HPLC, an alternative technique using lower pressure was developed called Fast protein liquid chromatography (FPLC).
 In FPLC, the mobile phase is an aqueous solution, or "buffer".
-The buffer flow rate is controlled by a positive-displacement pump and is normally kept constant, while the composition of the buffer can be varied by drawing fluids in different proportions from two or more external reservoirs.
+A positive displacement pump controls the buffer flow rate and is normally kept constant.
+In contrast, the composition of the buffer can be varied by drawing fluids in different proportions from two or more external reservoirs.
 The stationary phase is a resin composed of beads, usually of cross-linked agarose, packed into a cylindrical glass or plastic column.
-FPLC resins are available in a wide range of bead sizes and surface ligands depending on the application.
+Depending on the application, FPLC resins are available in a wide range of bead sizes and surface ligands.

 A mixture containing one or more proteins of interest is dissolved in 100% buffer A and pumped into the column.
 The proteins of interest bind to the resin while other components are carried out in the buffer.
 The total flow rate of the buffer is kept constant; however, the proportion of Buffer B (the "elution" buffer) is gradually increased from 0% to 100% according to a programmed change in concentration (the "gradient").
 Buffer B contains high concentrations of the exchanger ion.
-Thus as the concentration of Buffer B gradually increases, bound proteins will dissociate depending on their ionic interactions with the column matrix and appear in the eluant.
-The eluant passes through two detectors which measure salt concentration (by conductivity) and protein concentration (by absorption of ultraviolet light at a wavelength of 280 nm).
-As each protein is eluted it appears in the eluant as a "peak" in protein concentration and can be collected for further use.
+Thus, as Buffer B's concentration gradually increases, bound proteins will dissociate depending on their ionic interactions with the column matrix and appear in the eluant.
+The eluant passes through two detectors, which measure salt concentration (by conductivity) and protein concentration (by absorption of ultraviolet light at a wavelength of 280 nm).
+As each protein is eluted, it appears in the eluant as a "peak" in protein concentration and can be collected for further use.

 Purification Scheme

-During the protein purification process, it is necessary to have a quantitative system to determine the total amount and concentration of total and target protein at each step, the biological activity of the target protein, and its overall purity.
+During the protein purification process, a quantitative system is necessary to determine the total amount and concentration of total and target protein at each step, the biological activity of the target protein, and its overall purity.
 This will help guide and optimize the purification method being developed.
-Ineffective separation techniques can be disregarded and other techniques that give higher yield or that retain biological activity of the protein can be adopted.
+Ineffective separation techniques can be disregarded, and other techniques that give higher yields and retain the protein's biological activity can be adopted.

 Thus, each step in the purification scheme is quantitatively evaluated for the following parameters: total protein, total activity, specific activity, yield, and purification level.
-Each of these parameters will be defined within the protocol given below.
+The terms are described below.

 At this point, you can measure your baseline concentrations for the first purification level (bacterial lysis and removal of insoluble proteins and other cellular debris by centrifugation).

-Total Activity is measured as the enzyme activity within the assay, multiplied by the total volume of the sample.
-For example, in the initial sample, you might use 5 to 50 μL of sample in your biological reaction.
+Total Activity is measured as the enzyme activity within the assay multiplied by the total volume of the sample.
+For example, you might use 5 to 50 μL of the sample in your biological reaction.
 If you calculated the activity in your assay to be 2.5 units/μL, this would be equivalent to 2,500 units/mL or 25,000 units/10 mL of supernatant.
 Note that the enzyme unit, or international unit for the enzyme (symbol U, sometimes also IU), describes the enzyme's catalytic activity.
 1 U (μmol/min) is defined as the amount of the enzyme that catalyzes the conversion of one micromole of substrate per minute under the specified conditions of the assay method.

 Specific Activity is measured by dividing the Total Activity by the Total Protein.
 In our example, 25,000 units divided by 75 mg of protein = 333.3 units/mg.

-Yield is a measure of the biological activity retained in the sample after each purification step.
+Yield measures the biological activity retained in the sample after each purification step.
 The amount in the first step is set to be 100%.
 All subsequent yield steps will be evaluated using the first purification step.
-It is calculated by dividing the total activity of the current step, by the total activity of the first step and then multiplying by 100.
+It is calculated by dividing the current step's total activity by the first step's total activity and multiplying it by 100.

 The Purification level evaluates the purity of the protein of interest by dividing the specific activity calculated after each purification step by the specific activity of the first purification step.
 Thus, the first step always has a value of 1.
-A typical purification analysis scheme is shown in Table \(\PageIndex{1}\) below.
+A typical purification analysis scheme is shown below in Table \(\PageIndex{1}\).

 Table \(\PageIndex{1}\): A typical purification analysis scheme.

-Note that after each purification step, the Total Protein goes down, as you are separating the target protein away from other proteins in the mixture.
-Total Activity also goes down with each purification step, as some of your protein of interest is also lost at each purification step, because (1) some protein will stick to the test tubes and glassware, (2) some protein won't bind with 100% efficiency to your column matrix, (3) some protein may bind too tightly to be removed from the column matrix during elution, and (4) some protein may be denatured or degraded during the purification process.
+Note that after each purification step, the total protein goes down, as you separate the target protein from other proteins in the mixture.
+Total Activity also goes down with each purification step, as some of your protein of interest is also lost at each purification step because (1) some protein will stick to the test tubes and glassware, (2) some protein won't bind with 100% efficiency to your column matrix, (3) some protein may bind too tightly to be removed from the column matrix during elution, and (4) some protein may be denatured or degraded during the purification process.

-Overall, the fold-increase (specific activity at step n/specific activity initial) or purification level should increase during the purification process.
-A high quality purification procedure results in a high fold-increase or purification level AND a high recovery or yield.
+The fold-increase (specific activity at step n/specific activity initial) or purification level should increase during purification.
+A high-quality purification procedure results in a high fold increase or purification level AND a high recovery or yield.

 Electrophoresis: Separation and Analysis